Sevardin Harker. Venday. Libra 20th, 2344 AA. 5:43 PM. Arroyo (Glade Crest – Sev’s home).

 “Is it really that bad?”

 “Cologne is like, a finishing touch, man.
 A cursive signature.
 The bow on the present.
 It’s about subtlety.
 Sophistication.”
 Sev held up his rose again.
-“You smell about as subtle as flickering neon.”
+“You smell about as subtle as flickering neon in a dive bar.”

 Sev waved at the air in front of his face with his hands and several bursts of sorcery.
 Juel swore and started casting a contract with a gygax animus.
 Sev could tell from the energy ripples that the spell was intended to reduce the scent of the cologne.
 Juel cast it without a hitch, and the spell relaxed the smell from suffocating to merely overbearing.